-Regarding low-dose extrapolation, in the absence of mechanistic data for biologically based low-dose modeling or mechanistic evidence supporting a nonlinear approach (see the discussion at the beginning of Section 5.4.3), a linear low-dose extrapolation was carried out from the BMDL10.
+Regarding low-dose extrapolation, in the absence of mechanistic data for biologically based low-dose modeling or mechanistic evidence supporting a nonlinear approach (see the discussion at the beginning of Section 5.4.3), a linear low-dose extrapolation was carried out from the $BMDL{10}$ .
 It is expected that this approach provides an upper bound on low-dose cancer risk for humans.
 The true low-dose risks cannot be known without additional data.

 With respect to uncertainties in the dose-response modeling, the two-step approach of modeling only in the observable range (U.S. EPA, 2005a) and extrapolating from a POD in the observable range is designed in part to minimize model dependence.
-Furthermore, the multistage model used provided an adequate fit to all the datasets.
-The ratios of the BMD10 values to the BMDL10 values give some indication of the uncertainties in the dose-response modeling.
-These ratios did not exceed a value of 2.6, indicating that the estimated risk is not influenced by any unusual variability relative to other assessments.
+Measures of statistical uncertainty require assuming that the underlying model and associated assumptions are valid for the data under consideration.
+The multistage model used provided an adequate fit to all the datasets for kidney and liver tumors.
+For the multistage model applied to the incidence of tumors, the BMDLs should generally be within a factor of 3 of the BMDs.
+This indicates that there is a reasonably typical degree of uncertainty at the 10% extra risk level.
+A large difference between the BMD and BMDL raises concern that the algorithm for the calculation of the BMDL is not accurate (U.S. EPA, 2000b).
+The ratios of the BMD10 values to the BMDL10 values did not exceed a value of 2.6, indicating that the estimated risk is not influenced by any unusual variability in the model and associated assumptions.

-Cross-species scaling

-An adjustment for cross-species scaling $(BW^{3/4})$ was applied to address toxicological equivalence of internal doses between rats and humans, consistent with the Guidelines for Carcinogen Risk Assessment (US EPA, 2005a).
+Cross-species scaling.
+An adjustment for cross-species scaling (BW3/4) was applied to address toxicological equivalence of internal doses between rats and humans, consistent with the Guidelines for Carcinogen Risk Assessment (U.S. EPA, 2005a).
 It is assumed that equal risks result from equivalent constant lifetime exposures.

-Human population variability
+Human population variability.
 The extent of inter-individual variability or sensitivity to the potential carcinogenicity of HCE is unknown.
 There are no data exploring whether there is differential sensitivity to HCE carcinogenicity across life stages.
 In addition, neither the extent of interindividual variability in HCE metabolism nor human variability in response to HCE has been characterized.
-Factors that could contribute to a range of human response to HCE include variations in CYP450 levels because of age-related differences or other factors (e.g., exposure to other chemicals that induce or inhibit microsomal enzymes), nutritional status, alcohol consumption, or the presence of underlying disease that could alter metabolism of HCE or antioxidant protection systems.
+Factors that could contribute to a range of human responses to HCE include variations in CYP450 levels because of age-related differences or other factors (e.g., exposure to other chemicals that induce or inhibit microsomal enzymes), nutritional status, alcohol consumption, or the presence of underlying disease that could alter metabolism of HCE or antioxidant protection systems.
 This lack of understanding about potential susceptibility differences across exposed human populations thus represents a source of uncertainty.
-Humans are expected to be more heterogenous than laboratory animals, and this variability is likely to be influenced by ongoing or background exposures, diseases, and biological processes.
+Humans are expected to be more genetically heterogeneous than inbred strains of laboratory animals (Calderon, 2000), and this variability is likely to be influenced by ongoing or background exposures, diseases, and biological processes.